misingnoglic/misingnoglic.github.io/_posts/2018-10-13-python-for-java-programmers-p3.markdown

 print(nums)  # [1, 3, 5, 2, 4, 6, 191]
 {% endhighlight %}

-This basically sorts the list as if every element x of of nums is sort_fn(x), but keeps each element the same.
+This basically sorts the list as if every element x of nums is sort_fn(x), but keeps each element the same.
 Another example: let's say you have a list of students, but you want to sort it by the last letter in the name to change things up a little.
 You could do something like this:

 {% highlight python %}
 names = ["Billy", "Parisa", "Sam"]